Hucks Gibbs, 1st Baron Aldenham: Life

 and held the seat until the general election in July 1892, when his oldest son Alban was elected in his place.

 He also held the office of High Sheriff of Hertfordshire in 1884.

 In 1896 he was raised to the peerage as Baron Aldenham, of Aldenham in the County of Hertford.
 A member of the Philological Society, he was a major benefactor to the Oxford English Dictionary.

 Family

-Lord Aldenham married Louisa Anne, daughter of William Adams and Mary Anne Cokayne, in 1845.
-Their fourth son, Herbert Cokayne Gibbs, was created Baron Hunsdon of Hunsdon in 1923 while their fifth son Kenneth Francis Gibbs was Archdeacon of St Albans.
+Lord Aldenham married Louisa Anne Adams, daughter of William Adams and Mary Anne Cokayne, in 1845.
+Their fourth son, Herbert, was created Baron Hunsdon of Hunsdon in 1923, while their fifth son, Kenneth, was Archdeacon of St Albans.
 Lady Aldenham died in 1897.
 Lord Aldenham survived her by ten years and died in September 1907, aged 88.
 He was succeeded in the barony by his eldest son Alban.

 Children of Lord and Lady Aldenham: